mloskot/archlinux-config/README.md

 Collection of system configuration files and user-specific dotfiles for Arch Linux installation.

-I mainly use it to setup the system on my Lenovo ThinkPad T400.
+I mainly use it to setup the Arch on Lenovo ThinkPad T400 and Asus Eee PC 901.

 Overview
 --------